 - 6 Trucks remain: All 6 drivers race.
 3 winners will advance to the Semi Final round.
 The 3 LOSERS will draw from the hat, two will race for the 4th position.

 This set up is meant to be simple and straight forward.
 It isn't any sanctioning body's rules or professional by any means.
 This is the SMSC format.
 PERIOD!
-It's meant to keep things moving along during the main body of racing, yet allows the event to slow down as each class nears end.
+It's meant to keep things moving along during the main body of racing regardless of the number of race vehicles.
 At this point in racing many trucks need time to cool off anyhow, and allows the staff to prepare for the final rounds.
 So, just like so many other parts of the event . . .
 JUST HAVE FUN WITH IT!

 The roots of the event lay in an event missed for years in Northern Michigan.
 For over a decade ski slope uphill racing was absent from the calendar of winter time activities.
 In 2009 all that changed.